Transforming Care, Justice and Recovery for Children

 Scotland’s Bairns Hoose is based on an internationally renowned model first developed in Iceland, called Barnahus.
 The Barnahus model brings together justice, health, social work and recovery support, to best meet the needs of child victims and witnesses.

-At the Bairns Hoose, each young person will:
+At the Bairns Hoose, each young person can:

 - Give evidence.